Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Introduction

-Both the classes of \bg\ graphs and of \bdsc\ graphs do not have exactly a tree-like decomposition, but still can be decomposed into structures than can be seen as a generalization of a tree.
+Above all, our purpose is to exhibit general techniques that might, we hope, be extended to kernelizations for edge modification problems towards other graph classes.
+In particular, unlike the general strategy we previously described, both the classes of \bg\ graphs and of \bdsc\ graphs do not have exactly a tree-like decomposition.
+Still, they can be decomposed into structures than can be seen as a generalization of a tree.
 Our algorithms exploit these informal observations and provide the necessary reduction rules together with the combinatorial analysis for the kernel size.
+Finally, we note that while both kernels use structures and rules that are similar, the ones for \BGE{} are significantly simpler, hence the kernel for this problem is a nice warm-up for the one for \SCE{}.
+Moreover, even though reduction rules for \SCE{} may be directly adapted for \BGE, it would lead to a significantly larger kernel.